RayBB/openlibrary-docs/Design-Pattern-Library.md

 Used to render forms in OpenLibrary
 (please help document me!)
 Some examples:
-- Search at top of [https://openlibrary.org/subjects/science](subject page)
+- Search at top of [subject page](https://openlibrary.org/subjects/science)

 - the [edit a work page](https://openlibrary.org/works/OL69395W/Historie_of_the_raigne_of_King_Henry_the_Seventh/edit)

 ![olform](https://user-images.githubusercontent.com/148752/45588481-5132fa00-b8ca-11e8-8028-66a61c79c1db.png)